GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 .
 ..
 ---Things to Add Later---

+add example sentences for each word in the dictionary.
+Whether it actually shows will be random

 at the bottom, generate a block of text when all parts of speech have been given.
 There will be several templates, chosen at random (there will be a button